khancyr/ardupilot_gazebo/README.md

 ## Requirements :
 Native Ubuntu Xenial(16.04 LTS) able to run full 3D graphics.

-(Virtual Machine such as VMWare Player does not support full 3D graphics.
+Note : Virtual Machine such as VMWare Player does not support full 3D graphics.

 but, possible solution is here